seanknox/dusker/prompt_plan.md

 ## Prompt 9: Session Controller

-Let's implement the session management functionality for the SurfTracker app:
+Let's implement the session management functionality for the Dusker app:

 1. Create a SessionController class responsible for:
    - Starting a new surf session